- Home

 - North West Poverty M…

-Welcome to the North West Poverty Monitor, a new resource which reveals the scale and nature of poverty across Greater Manchester, Merseyside, Cheshire, Lancashire and Cumbria.
+Welcome to the North West Poverty Monitor, a resource which reveals the scale and nature of poverty across Greater Manchester, Merseyside, Cheshire, Lancashire and Cumbria.

 Which indicators have we chosen?